taviso/lotusdrv/README.md

 A. The CGA driver works, but this driver is better :-)

-**Q. If I use the /Worksheet/Status command, 123 does not seeing all the EMS/XMS memory I have configured in DOSEMU?**
+**Q. If I use the /Worksheet/Status command, 123 does not see all the EMS/XMS memory I have configured in DOSEMU?**

 A. Try adding `SET 123MEMSIZE=134217728` (that's 128M, use an appropriate number for your configuration) to `fdppauto.bat`.